 Oven temperature

-At temperatures approaching 500 F, PTFE begins to break down.
-This can release toxic fumes and degrade the non-stick coating.
+If you have a pre-2024 Hexclad PTFE pan, I would not recommend using this in the oven, because PTFE begins to break down at temperatures approaching 500 F. This can release toxic fumes and degrade the non-stick coating.
 Even reaching this temperature once can wreck a pan and mean it releases fumes every time you use it after.

 It’s all too easy to reach 500 F when cooking.
 Even getting a sear on a steak on the stovetop can mean cooking with a pan that’s well over 500 F.